aws/aws-sdk-js-v3/lib/lib-dynamodb/README.md

 ## Usage

-To create document client you need to create DynamoDB client first as follows:
+To create document client, you need to create DynamoDB client first as follows:

 ```js
 import { DynamoDBClient } from "@aws-sdk/client-dynamodb"; // ES6 import